Sources are AudioNodes which produce sound.

 https://jsfiddle.net/yotammann/5wgyv3w1/4/

 Signal flows from the output of the connect-er node to the input of the connect-ee.
-So if you had code that looks like this: source.connect(sink).
-You can visualize this by drawing a line with an arrow from source to sink: source->sink.
+So if you had code that looks like this: source.connect(sink)

 The connection is made in the underlying API and NOT “remembered” by Tone.js or the Web Audio API in any place.
 So you can’t later query “is A connected to B?”.
 If they are connected, there is no way to tell.
 It’s up to your application to remember it.